form-calender-icon Book your private & discreet consultation today

 moorgate-harley-mac-043-full

-Performed under general anaesthetic, scrotoplasty typically takes about one hour to complete.
+Performed under general anaesthesia, scrotoplasty typically takes about one hour to complete.

 The surgeon removes surplus skin from the scrotum and closes the incision with dissolvable sutures, allowing the area to heal naturally over the following weeks.